-Rank Location SP М Goal Objective Time Frame Progress to Date 0003 ALL 02 01 Ensure that online courses comply with ADA regulations Continue our efforts to review new and exisiting courses to ensure compliance.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0003 ALL 02 01 Ensure that online courses comply with ADA regulations Continue our efforts to review new and exisiting courses to ensure compliance.
 Continue to educate faculty regarding the need for and methods of creating accessibility-compliant course materials.
 Continue to offer DE support to faculty who need to make changes to course material.
 Continue to work with the OEI to create the basis for a standardized ADA compliance document, and to test new accessibility review technology tools.
 Continue to offer the Instructional Technology Specialist the ongoing professional development she needs to remain current with state and federal accessibility regulations.
 2022/ 2023 The DE Instructional Technology Specialist will need to continue to review all online courses on a 6-year cycle.
 The number of reviews expands each semester with the addition of new online courses.
-When Banner is adopted, we will need to work with IT to recreate the functionality of the ADA Console that is used to determine which courses need to be reviewed and track the review process.
-Our new Instructional Accessibility Technician is now also available to assist faculty with the remediation of complex graphs, images, PDFs, PowerPoint presentations, and other types of course content We willcontinue the use of student employees to make the kind of routine, repetitive fixes to online course material required to make them ADA compliant.
+We will need to work with IT to recreate the functionality of the ADA Console that is used to determine which courses need to be reviewed and track the review process outside of the CATE system.
+We will need to add a half-time Instructional Accessibility Technician to assist faculty with the remediation of complex graphs, images, PDFs, PowerPoint presentations, and other types of course content, as well as continue the use of student employees to make the kind of routine, repetitive fixes to online course material required to make them ADA compliant.
+Add the scheduling of the numerous accessibility reviews and appointments to the duties of a department administrative assistant to free up more time for the Instructional Technologist to meet with instructors, review their course materials, and make necessary changes.